Celebration is the Judgment

 • “Your return is greater than your rebellion.”

-The community may have been gossiping.
-The father silences gossip with music.
+The community may have been gossiping, but the father silences such chatter with music and dance and festive celebration.

-He refuses to let the son re-enter the village under a cloud of disgrace.
-Instead, he reframes the narrative publicly: “This son of mine was dead and is alive again; he was lost and is found.”
+He refuses to let the son re-enter the village under a cloud of disgrace and shame.
+He reframes the narrative publicly with an emphatic declaration: “This son of mine was dead and is alive again; he was lost and is found.”

 That’s not denial of sin.
-It’s the exposure of something deeper: the unbreakable bond of sonship.
+It’s the exposure of something deeper: the unbreakable bond between a good father and his beloved child.

-In Christ, judgment doesn’t merely condemn rebellion — it overcomes it with restoration.
+In Christ, judgment doesn’t condemn the son and daughter lost in rebellion; it overcomes with love in the spirit of restoration.

 Not confrontation of the sinner’s identity, but of the lie that they no longer belong.